 Spear Phishing by the Numbers

-On average, a single successful spear phishing attack costs an organization $1.6 million in data loss, disrupted business, response and recovery.
+- On average, a single successful spear phishing attack costs an organization $1.6 million in data loss and disrupts business, response, and recovery.

 Famous Spear Phishing Attacks